 The best Vitamin C serums can be used twice per day.
 At the very least, we recommend applying it after your morning cleanser and wearing it throughout the day.
-It’s best to apply the serum underneath your broad-spectrum sunscreen because, as you now know, it boosts the ability of your sun protection agents in your sunscreen by protecting them against the damaging effects of UV rays.
+It’s best to apply the serum underneath your broad-spectrum sunscreen because, as you now know, it boosts the power of the sun protection agents in your sunscreen and wards off the damaging effects of UV rays.

 HOW TO STORE VITAMIN C SERUM

-With Vitamin C serums, refrigeration is definitely a good idea.
-These serums oxidize quickly when they are exposed to both light and air, so by keeping it in a cool dark place (like a refrigerator), it helps extend its shelf life out.
-Disclaimer: oxidized vitamin C isn’t dangerous, it just won’t work be effective.
+With Vitamin C serums, refrigeration is a MUST.
+These serums oxidize quickly when they’re exposed to both light and air.
+By keeping it in a cool, dark place (like a refrigerator), you’ll help extend the shelf life.

 CHECKING YOUR VITAMIN C SERUM FOR FRESHNESS